skyizwhite/hsx/README.md

 With the `hsx` macro, you can construct HTML using S-expressions.

-Inline property lists following the element name are interpreted as attributes, and the remaining elements are interpreted as child elements.
+The property list (inline form is also available) following the element name is interpreted as attributes, while the remaining elements are interpreted as child elements.

 When a property is given a boolean value:
 - `t` results in the key being displayed without a value.